MoKee/android_device_xiaomi_onclite/README.md

-Copyright (C) 2012 The LineageOS Project
+Copyright (C) 2020 The Mokee Project

   Device configuration for Xiaomi Redmi 7
  =========================================